seascape-models/seascape_collaboration/README.md

 ## Using discussions

 In addition to using issues we use discussions.
 Where important distinction between an issue and a discussion is that issues are tasks assigned to individuals or groups which are expected to be completed, while participation in discussion is welcomed but not essential.
 Think of discussions as a way to share thoughts, get help, help others and network.
+The advantages are:

+* Not having to answer the same questions multiple times (people can be referred to the discussion)
+* Efficient usage of lab expertise
+* Great way to learn passively and actively
+* Easy way to get feedback
+* Networking opportunity

 Please follow the guidelines below when participating in discussions, and use the following flow chart.

 #### Discussion guidelines